WebDevBooster/Dvorak-Booster-Keyboard-Layout/version-1/linux/README.md

 [Here is the first version of the "us" file](us_v1.0) that I used for the modified "dvp" layout.

+### TODO: Restore the original "dvp" layout and copy what I currently have there under "dvp" into a new layout named "dvorak-booster".

 So, on Linux, change into the `/usr/share/X11/xkb/symbols` directory, create a backup copy of the "us" file there and then replace the contents of the "us" file with my version.

 To copy that file to a remote server, `rsync` seems to be most suitable for the job.